 Dot plot charts

-This tutorial uses the Retail Analysis Sample.
+This tutorial uses the Retail Analysis Sample PBIX file.

 Create a scatter chart

 Now let's add a third dimension by creating a bubble chart for the data.

 Create a bubble chart